 NOTE 2 - A special syntax is provided as described in clause 12.2.3.
-To use fnExtract to extract the value of field fn from a choice variable vc and assign the value to Variable (a variable with the sort of field fn), the notation is:
+To use fnExtract to extract the value of field fn from a choice variable vc and assign the value to variable (a variable with the sort of field fn), the notation is:

+'''

 Variable := vc.fn;

+'''
-d) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the <operation signature> fnModify (C, fs) -> C;

-fnModify is a field-modify-name formed from the concatenation of the field name and "Modify", c is an in/out parameter with PART Parameter-aggregation, fs is an in parameter with Parameter-aggregation derived from the <aggregation kind> of field fn, and Result-aggregation is PART.
+d) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the <operation signature> fnModify is a field-modify-name formed from the concatenation of the field name and "Modify", c is an in/out parameter with an empty <aggregation kind>, fs is an in parameter with an empty <aggregation kind>, and the procedure identified by the Operation-signature has a Result-aggregation that is PART.